aminphysicsandmetaphysics-glitch/Trade-Signal-bot.101/README.md

    * `API_ID` – your Telegram API ID.
    * `API_HASH` – your Telegram API hash.
    * `SOURCES` – a JSON array of source channel usernames or numeric IDs (e.g. `["@sourceA", -1001234567890]`).
    * `DESTS` – a JSON array of destination channel usernames or numeric IDs.
-Only the first entry is currently used.
    * `SESSION_NAME` (optional) – the base name of your Telethon session file (default: `signal_bot`).
 The file must be mounted in the working directory as `<SESSION_NAME>.session`.

 5. Upload your `<SESSION_NAME>.session` file to the root of the repository or mount it via a persistent volume.